 Now that you have a proper definition of a fast-blow fuse and a slow-blow fuse.
 Let us look at the differences between the two.

 The first difference between these two types of fuses is their use.
 Slow-blow fuses are popular in the motor industry.
 They have proven to be a go-to over the years because of their properties.
-A high electric current flows through the circuit when turning on a motor engine.
+When turning on a motor engine, a high electric current flows through the circuit.

 With this in mind, you need a fuse that can withstand the brunt of the current without blowing.
 Hence a slow-blow fuse.
 Moreover, this enables the motor to start without risking the fuse blowing.